parth-magiya/APPETITE2/README.md

 management aspect by use of computer system to connected each and every food ordering transaction instead of data record on it.

-Click on the link to open Appetite website https://appetite-india.herokuapp.com/
+Click on the link to open My Appetite website https://appetite-india.herokuapp.com/

-THESE ARE FEW IMAGES FROM OUR WEBSITE
+THESE ARE FEW IMAGES FROM MY WEBSITE
 ![appetite1](https://user-images.githubusercontent.com/74810838/124124699-65097400-da96-11eb-83f5-20fe19b13cbd.png)

 ![WhatsApp Image 2021-07-01 at 6 10 44 PM](https://user-images.githubusercontent.com/74810838/124125935-c716a900-da97-11eb-9521-f2f8eff07c2a.jpeg)